angelfish91/exprtk/readme.txt

-Note: The  default interface  provided for  both the collect_variables and collect_functions  free_functions, assumes  that expressions  will only be utilising  the ExprTk reserved  funnctions (eg: abs,  cos, min etc).
-When user defined functions are  to be used in an expression,  a symbol_table  instance  containing  said functions  can  be  passed to either routine, and  will be incorparated  during the compilation  and Dependent Entity  Collection processes.
+Note: The  default interface  provided for  both the collect_variables and collect_functions  free_functions, assumes  that expressions  will only be utilising  the ExprTk  reserved  functions (eg: abs,  cos, min etc).
+When user defined functions are  to be used in an expression,  a symbol_table  instance  containing  said functions  can  be  passed to either routine, and  will be incorporated  during the compilation  and Dependent Entity  Collection processes.
 In the  following example,  a user  defined  free  function   named  'foo'  is  registered   with  a symbol_table.
 Finally  the   symbol_table  instance  and   associated